tmhoule/AppUpdates/README.md

 ![alt tag](https://github.com/tmhoule/AppUpdates/raw/master/ReadMeImages/AppGUIimage.png)

 Updates come from your JAMF JSS, Apple Software Update, and Adobe's Remote Update Manager.
 While the later two are automatic, you provide updates and due dates for internal applications.
 Simply create a policy for an application with a custom trigger and add an entry to the AppUpdates configration file.
-If the applicaiton is installed on a machine and it has an older version, the udpate will be offered until the due date.
+If the application is installed on a machine and it has an older version, the update will be offered until the due date.
 After the due date, the user will get a warning/countdown and the application will be automatically updated.

 Additional information is available in the Wiki